TKTINC/true_asset_alluse/docs/architecture/ALL-USERules-BasedSystemArchitecture&DesignDocument.md

 ## Executive Summary

 This document defines the comprehensive system architecture for implementing the TRUE ALL-USE system as specified in the Constitution v1.3 and System Overview v1.2.
-This is a **rules-based, deterministic system** with NO autonomous AI trading decisions - AI is used only for reporting, anomaly detection, and optimization suggestions that require human approval.
+This is a **rules-based, deterministic system** with NO autonomous AI wealth management decisions - AI is used only for reporting, anomaly detection, and optimization suggestions that require human approval.

 ### Key Architectural Principles